Building fMRI Regressors

 Combining Duration and Amplitude Modulation

-You can provide both duration
+You can provide both duration and amplitude

 vectors to model events that vary in both aspects.